- 1. Annual Statement Of Governance

 Future plans for the governors

 To further develop the role of Link Governors.
-To develop the Governing Body’s own self evaluation skills to enable the GB to have an accurate view of the impact of its work.
+To develop the Governing Board’s own self evaluation skills to enable the GB to have an accurate view of the impact of its work.

 How you can contact the governing body

 We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governors, Donal Townson, via the school office.

 |Governor Appointment Information||

 |Governor Full Name||Term of Office (years)||Category||Appointing / Elective Body||Commitees and Roles||Relevant Business / Pecuniary Interests||Other Educational Establishments Governed||Material Relationships (with staff or governors)|

 |Donal Townson (Chair)||2015-2019||Foundation||Diocese of Salford||Curriculum, Wellbeing, Training Link Governor, Year 3 Link Governor||–||–||–|